Poupachef/jobs/README.md

 - Webpack;
 - Yarn/NPM;

-### Back-end
+### Data scientist

-The back-end presents great opportunities of making improvements in our precious pricing algorithm, written in Python 3.7, and our price discovery and import routines, such as cleaning dirty data from our suppliers and reformatting them to fit perfectly on our database, or creating new web crawlers to discover the market price, thus enriching our knowledge about the price practices.
+The data scientist openning presents great opportunities of making improvements in our precious pricing algorithm, written in Python 3.7, and our price discovery and import routines, such as our serverless function that loads new data into the database, or creating new web crawlers to discover the market price, thus enriching our knowledge about the price practices.

 **Requirements:** Python

-## Entrance tests

-### Front-end
-Create a single HTML and CSS file with the following features:
-- Header with the Poupachef logo (can be found in the front-end folder);
-- Side menu that slides in and out of frame when pressing a button (try using CSS only);
-- A table with at least 4 columns, using data from any open API (we recommend the [Star Wars API](https://swapi.co/documentation));

-You are allowed to use any library for HTTP requests and DOM manipulation, such as **JQuery** or **Axios**.

-You are **not** allowed to use a CSS framework (Bootstrap, Materialize, etc...).

-### Back-end
-The test is simple and it's inside the back-end folder.
+**Entrance test:** The test is simple and it's inside the `data-scientist` folder.
 Good luck!